Discover the Heart of Buddhism

 Lama Shenpen Hookham created Living the Awakened Heart to share what she has learnt in her 50 years of training in the Mahamudra & Dzogchen traditions of Tibetan Buddhism.
 Lama Shenpen has spent 12 years in retreat, and now spends most of her time in semi-retreat in Wales.

-Everyone on Living the Awakened Heart is also given a mentor, an experienced and trained senior student.
+Everyone on Living the Awakened Heart is also offered a mentor, an experienced and trained senior student.
 This is someone who can guide you through the training, answering your questions, encouraging you, and discussing your difficulties.

 Interacting with teachers, mentors and fellow students is central to Living the Awakened Heart.